CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 **PAUSED**
 conflicts happens when some changes happens on the same line on the same time, when one commit is the parent of the other, git doesn't know how to do so we need to help it figure it out, conflicts will raise as you *merge* or *rebase*

-git will warn you about the conflict, where are they, and you can show these info using `git status`, fix the conflict and then you add them and merge
+git will warn you about the conflict, where are they, and you can show these info using `git status`, fix the conflict and then you add them and commit,

+when working on more than one branch, when merging conflicts merge the main to your branch (checkout to your branch then run `git merge main`), then you checkout to main and merge

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8